-The Company has sales and service operations in the United States, Philippines and Taiwan, dedicated service resources in Germany, China, Japan and South Korea, and has established a network of distributors and sales representatives in certain key parts of the world.
-In fiscal 2020, the Company moved to a sales representative distributorship model for sales in Japan and Germany, closing its subsidiary in Japan, see Note 17, "Restructuring," of the Notes to Consolidated Financial Statements, and eliminating the direct sales staff at its Germany subsidiary.
+The Company has sales and service operations in the United States, Germany, Philippines and Taiwan, dedicated service resources in China and South Korea, and has established a network of distributors and sales representatives in certain key parts of the world.
 See "REVENUE RECOGNITION" in Item 7 under "Management's Discussion and Analysis of Financial Condition and Results of Operations" for a further discussion of the Company's relationship with distributors, and its effects on revenue recognition.

 The Company's customer service and support program includes system installation, system repair, applications engineering support, spare parts inventories, customer training and documentation.
-The Company has applications engineering and field service personnel located near and sometimes co-located at our customers and includes resources at the corporate headquarters in Fremont, California, at customer locations in Texas, at the Company's subsidiaries in Germany and Philippines, at its branch office in Taiwan, and also through 3rd party agreements in China and South Korea.
+The Company has applications engineering and field service personnel located near and sometimes co-located at our customers and includes resources at the corporate headquarters in Fremont, California, at customer locations in Texas, at the Company's subsidiaries in Germany and the Philippines, at its branch office in Taiwan, and also through third-party agreements in China and South Korea.
 The Company's distributors provide applications and field service support in other parts of the world.
 The Company customarily provides a warranty on its products.
 The Company offers service contracts on its systems directly and through its subsidiaries, distributors and representatives.
 The Company believes that maintaining a close relationship with customers and providing them with ongoing engineering support improves customer satisfaction and will provide the Company with a competitive advantage in selling its products to the Company's customers.